Chefs Notes

 The first step is to take a whole chicken and put it breast side up on your cutting board with the back opening towards you.
 Looking into the back of the chicken, you can see the backbone running straight down the middle with the legs on either side.
 The legs are connected to the backbone by a ball joint, which is about two inches in, as you can see circled in red in the fourth picture in the group below.
 What you can see in the third picture is that before the ball joint are the hips (for lack of a better term), which come up in a kind of wide "U" shape.

 Take your knife and slide it down the outside of the hips, guided by their shape, until you reach the ball joint that connects the legs.
 In the second picture in the below group, you can see the angle at which your knife should go into the chicken.
-You also want the knife to be tilted at a 45°f angle.
+You also want the knife to be tilted at a 45-degree angle.
 The knife is going to need a little bit of force to go through the hips, but once you get to the ball joint, it should go through fairly easily.
-You may need to move the leg around a little to uncover the ballpoint.
+You may need to move the leg around a little to uncover the ball joint.
 Use the tip of your knife to cut the leg free of the ball joint, then do the same on the other side.

 Step 2 - Ribs